RGBli/RGBli/README.md

 🍺 I’m about to work in ByteDance as a backend engineer in 2022

-⚡ Languige used: Java, Golang
+⚡ Languige used: Java, Golang, Python

 😄 Interest: photographing, long board and games